Every stroke survivor should become their own stroke recovery expert because it will open so many doors!

 Recovery only stops when you stop.
 A plateau simply means that things are slowing down for the time being, but you can continue to improve so long as you stick with your regimen.

 There are a few keys to succeeding at rehab at home, and the biggest key is to take small steps.

 When you’re at home and don’t feel like exercising, try to do it for just 5 minutes.
 Five minutes, and that’s all.
 Chances are, once you get going, you won’t stop.
 And even if you do – those 5 minutes are still helping your brain rewire itself!

-If you ever want to switch up your at-home regimen, we have a lot of stroke rehab exercises here on the blog that you can try.
+If you ever want to switch up your at-home regimen, we have a lot of stroke rehabilitation exercises here on the blog that you can try.